-Myson Group, Inc. (formerly Vanguard Mining Corporation) has been engaged in acquiring and developing metallic and industrial mineral properties in Southeast Asia and other parts of the world.
-As of December 31, 2015, the Company has acquired a 50.90% ownership in Van Phuc Holding Building and Trading Joint Stock Company, a Vietnam-based company, and will focus on expanding Van Phuc's building construction, infrastructure development and manufacturing businesses.
+Myson Group, Inc. (formerly Vanguard Mining Corporation) had been engaged in acquiring and developing metallic and industrial mineral properties in Southeast Asia and other parts of the world.
+As of December 31, 2015, the Company has acquired a 50.90% ownership in Van Phuc Holding Building and Trading Joint Stock Company, a Vietnam-based company, and has been focusing on expanding Van Phuc's building construction, infrastructure development and manufacturing businesses.